panprostate/RNA/README.md

 snakemake --use-conda --use-singularity --profile slurm_profile
 ```

-The workflow will automatically pull and create a Singularity container from `docker://condaforge/mambaforge:4.10.1-0` and install the necessary packages for each enviroment.
+The workflow will automatically pull and create a Singularity container from `docker://condaforge/mambaforge:4.10.1-0` and create environments with the necessary packages for each module.

 # **Workflow overview**
-Assuming a sample named `S1` which has been split in two files by lane.
+Assuming a sample named `S1` which has been split in two files by lane (`L001` and `L002`).

 ![overview](https://github.com/panprostate/RNA/blob/master/workflow-schematics.jpg?raw=true)